Rudolf Michael Schmitz

-Rudolf Michael Schmitz (born March 22, 1957, in Eitorf, North Rhine-Westphalia) is a German Catholic prelate.
+Rudolf Michael Schmitz (born 22 March 1957, in Eitorf, North Rhine-Westphalia) is a German Catholic prelate.
 He is currently the Vicar General for the Institute of Christ the King, Sovereign Priest.

-Schmitz was ordained a priest on 10 October 1982 by Cardinal Joseph Ratzinger (future Pope Benedict XVI), and earned a doctorate in dogmatic theology in 1988.
-He served as an assistant lecturer at the University of Munich from 1993 to 1995 before being assigned to the Apostolic Nunciature to Kyrgyzstan and working as a professor at the Kyrgyz-Russian Slavic University in Bishkek.
-In 2000 he became District Superior for the ICKSP in the United States.
+Schmitz was ordained a priest on 10 October 1982 by Cardinal Joseph Ratzinger (future Pope Benedict XVI), and obtained a doctorate in dogmatic theology in 1988.
+He served as an assistant lecturer at LMU Munich from 1993 to 1995 before being assigned to the Apostolic Nunciature to Kyrgyzstan and working as a professor at the Kyrgyz-Russian Slavic University in Bishkek.
+In 2000, he became District Superior for the ICKSP in the United States.